iotexproject/iotex-docs/docs/developer/sdk/did.md

 })();
 ```

-The self-sovereign JWT can be decoded as
+The self-sovereign JWT can be decoded as:

 ```json
 {